 Specifics of the US Market

-There are conditions whereby the account holder can consent with a fee or consent without a fee.
+There are conditions whereby the account owner can consent with a fee or consent without a fee.
 These conditions are represented by different options.
 Consent with a fee would typically have an earlier deadline.

 What are the options to be used for Tender and Consent and Exchange and consent?